SundareshSankaran/azure_blob_quickstart/README.md

 # Azure Blob Storage Browser

-<mark> (In Progress)</mark>
+<mark> (Initial Version - more details soon)</mark>

 ## Overview
-This is the beginning of an application to help users browse and download the contents of an Azure storage account.
+This is am emergent application to help users browse and download the contents of an Azure storage account.
 Why?
-Many applications, but specific to SAS, this provides convenience when reaching out to other applications which output to Azure Blob storage and such data is required by SAS.
+Many applications, but the main motivation is to provide a convenient means of accessing Azure Blob storage and data from other applications, an example being SAS.

 # How to install

-This [requirements.txt](./build/requirements.txt) file in the [build](./build/) directory provides a list of required packages (plus some conveniences) which you can either install in your Python environment, or through a virtual Python environment.
+This [requirements.txt](./build/requirements.txt) file in the [build](./build/) directory provides a list of required Python packages (plus some optional conveniences) which you can either install in your Python environment or a virtual Python environment.

-This [build.sh](./build/build.sh) shell script provides instructions on creating a virtual environment and installing the packages.
+This [build.sh](./build/build.sh) shell script provides instructions and commands to create a virtual environment and install packages.

 ```bash
 git clone https://github.com/SundareshSankaran/azure_blob_quickstart.git